pduranti/mercadolibre.github.com/_posts/guide/2012-08-30-first-step.markdown

 To create an App, you need to have a valid and active user in one of the countries of our platform.
 Go to the [App manager](http://applications.mercadolibre.com) and follow the steps, if you have a user you will need to log in, if you don't have one, you will be guided through the Registration process.

-After you create the App you will get a App ID and a client secret which will be very important later on.
+After you create the App, you will get an App ID and a client secret key which will be very important later on.
 You can read about how to use this tool on the [application manager guide](/application-manager).

 <style type="text/css">
 img.appID